 From: London, England

-Nirvana was created as the performing arm of the London-based songwriting partnership of Irish musician Patrick Campbell-Lyons and Greek composer Alex Spyropoulos.
-On their recordings, Campbell-Lyons and Spyropoulos supplied all the vocals and the instrumental work was primarily undertaken by top session musicians and orchestral musicians, with Campbell-Lyons providing a little guitar and Spyropoulos contributing some keyboards.
-Musically, Campbell-Lyons and Spyropoulos blended myriad musical styles including rock, pop, folk, jazz, Latin rhythms and classical music, primarily augmented by baroque chamber-style arrangements to create a unique entity.
+Nirvana was created as the performing arm of the London based songwriting partnership of Irish musician Patrick Campbell-Lyons and Greek composer Alex Spyropoulos.
+On their recordings, Campbell-Lyons and Spyropoulos supplied all of the vocals and the instrumental work was primarily undertaken by top session musicians and orchestral musicians, with Campbell-Lyons providing a little guitar and Spyropoulos contributing some keyboards.
+Musically, Campbell-Lyons and Spyropoulos blended a myriad of musical styles including rock, pop, folk, jazz, Latin rhythms and classical music, primarily augmented by baroque chamber-style arrangements to create a unique vibe of it's own.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.